 Aside from being the largest city in Istria, Pula is best known for its Roman ruins and ancient history.
 Can you believe it’s 3,000 years old!
-You instantly get the feeling that it’s larger than other cities in Istria, although it only takes 2-3 hours to see all the major sights around town.
+You instantly get the feeling that it’s larger than other towns in Istria, although it only takes 2-3 hours to see all the major sights around town.
 There’s a sightseeing bus, but I really liked to just walk and see the small streets and alleys on the way.

 Things to do in Pula:

 - The Amphiteathre

 - Arch of Sergius

 - Swimming and tanning (Valovine, Valkane, Valsaline, Zlatne stjene are some of the most popular beaches)

 - Take a day tour til Brijuni Islands (just 30 min with car and ferry) or a bike tour to Kamenjak National Park (just 10km from Pula)